rails/rails/guides/source/threading_and_code_execution.md

 These mechanisms all involve multiple threads, each managing work for a unique instance of some object (controller, job, channel), while sharing the global process space (such as classes and their configurations, and global variables).
-As long as your code doesn't modify any of those shared things, it is mostly irrelevant to it that the other threads exist.
+As long as your code doesn't modify any of those shared things, the other threads are mostly irrelevant to it.

-The rest of this guide describes the mechanisms Rails uses to make threads independent, and how extensions and applications with special needs can use them.
+The rest of this guide goes into more detail about threading in Rails, and how extensions and applications with particular requirements can use it.

 The Rails Executor
 ------------------